 Substantially all of the Consumer Loans assigned to us are made to consumers with impaired or limited credit histories.
-The following table shows the percentage of Consumer Loans assigned to us with either FICO[®] scores below 650 or no FICO[®] scores:
+The following table shows the percentage of Consumer Loans assigned to us with either FICO® scores below 650 or no FICO® scores:

-For the Years Ended December 31, Consumer Loan Assignment Volume 2016 2015 2014 Percentage of total unit volume with either FICO [®] scores below 650 or no FICO [®] scores 95.8% 96.1% 95.7%
+Fo or the Years Ended December 3 1, Consumer Loan Assignment Volume 2017 2016 2015 Percentage of total unit volume with either FICO® scores below 650 or no FICO® scores 95.6% 95.8% 96.1%

 We have two programs: the Portfolio Program and the Purchase Program.
 Under the Portfolio Program, we advance money to Dealers (referred to as a "Dealer Loan") in exchange for the right to service the underlying Consumer Loans.
 Under the Purchase Program, we buy the Consumer Loans from the Dealers (referred to as a "Purchased Loan") and keep all amounts collected from the consumer.
 Dealer Loans and Purchased Loans are collectively referred to as "Loans".
-The following table shows the percentage of Consumer Loans assigned to us under each of the programs for each of the last three years:
+The following table shows the percentage of Consumer Loans assigned to us as Dealer Loans and Purchased Loans for each of the last three years:

-Unit Ve olume Dollar Volume (1)
+Unit Vo olume Dollar Volume (1)

-For the Years Ended December 31, Portfolio Program Purchase Program Portfolio Program Purchase Program
+For the Years Ended December 31, Dealer Loans Purchased Loans Dealer Loans Purchased Loans

-2014 90.7% 9.3% 87.8% 12.2%

 2015 87.4% 12.6% 82.8% 17.2%

 2016 78.6% 21.4% 71.4% 28.6%

+2017 72.5% 27.5% 68.5% 31.5%